 Social change begins with strong leadership, and graduates of this program will have the tools, networks, and fresh insights to help improve the conditions and opportunities in the communities they serve.

-To earn the Master of Arts in Community Development Policy and Practice degree, students are required to take a combination of eleven (11) required courses and three (3) elective courses for a total of 39 credits including the four-term project requirement, with a GPA of 3.0 or higher.
+To earn the Master in Community Development Policy and Practice degree, students are required to take a combination of eleven (11) required courses and three (3) elective courses for a total of 39 credits including the four-term project requirement, with a GPA of 3.0 or higher.

 Hybrid Program – In Person Combined with Online Learning